qcx201/CAtrade/README.md

     <figcaption align="left">Data source: ISED Canada | Figure by author.</figcaption>
 </figure>

 There is also a trend of diversifying from US, but much less pronouced compared to imports.
-Shares of exports to the US [say more here]
+Shares of exports to the US [continue]

 <figure>
     <figcaption align="center" style="font-size:16">